Frequently Asked Questions

-We are remodeling our store area in near future and when we do, will be allocating space for a showroom and research area.
+Yes we do and our retail store and showroom is open to the public during the week and on Saturdays.
 Also, for our local and nearby customers, you are now able to save on shipping costs by selecting "Pick up" while placing your order which will enable to you pick up directly from our Dayton, Ohio location, once your order is complete.

 For orders directly through this site you will see either: "CustomRepti" or "CustomReptileHabita" on your credit card statement.